ClusterLabs/PAF/configuration.md

 please refer to the
 [official documentation](http://www.postgresql.org/docs/current/static/index.html).

 With PostgreSQL 11 and before, it requires a template of the `recovery.conf` file ready to use on __all the nodes__.
-You have to know that every single PostgreSQL instance will be started as a standby before one of them is picked by Pacemaker to be promoted as the master.
+You have to know that every single PostgreSQL instance will be started as a standby before one of them is picked by Pacemaker to be promoted as the primary.
 Moreover, your cluster will move with switchovers, failovers, upgrade, etc. In short, each node should be able to be a standby.
 You can create such a template file suitable to your needs, the only requirements are:

   * have `standby_mode = on`
   * have `recovery_target_timeline = 'latest'`